loader image

 Ketoprofen #

-No. Non-steroid anti-inflammatories such as ketoprofen are included in Table 5.3 of the PSL.
-Products listed in the PSL do not require any withdrawal times unless specified in the annotation or on the product label.
+No. Non-steroid anti-inflammatories such as ketoprofen are listed in Table 5.3.
+Substances listed in CAN/CGSB-32.311 do not require any withdrawal times unless specified in the annotation or on the product label.

 Medical Treatment – Fish Products #